thaisharder/Python_assignement--BIO539/README.md

 Counting_kmers: this function will calculate the occurence of k-mers in a specific sequence (read)

-pdframe_kmers this function will create a dataframe (similar to a table) that contains possible k-mers and observed k-mers from a specific sequence.
+pdframe_kmers: this function will create a dataframe (similar to a table) that contains possible k-mers and observed k-mers from a specific sequence.
 K_obs = observed kmers
 k_pos = possible kmers
 To create the dataframe it is necessary to "import panda as pd" by the end of the function.